karstengresch/awesome-jboss/readme.md

 Red Hat's general categories from above (Accelerate-Integrate-Automate) is here mapped to the various upstream projects and the main projects have mentioned the commercial offering from Red Hat.

-Example: Upstream project is WildFly, commercial project is Accelerate->Red Hat JBoss EAP.
+Example: Upstream project is WildFly, commercial project is Accelerate/Red Hat JBoss EAP.

 Be aware that many projects appear in all categories (e.g. general-purpose libraries).
 The approach here is avoiding redundancies and mention appearances in other categories where the project first appears.

 **Foundation (aka Accelerate)**

 [WildFly](http://wildfly.org) - Formerly called JBoss Application Server (JBoss AS), but JBoss is now reserved for the offerings supported by Red Hat and the product's name is now Red Hat JBoss Enterprise Application Server (aka EAP).
 Very lightweight Java EE (and JavaScript!) environment, scalable, extensible.
+Unzip - run.
+It's that easy.

 [Apache Tomcat](http://tomcat.apache.org) - The versatile Servlet Engine is available with support by Red Hat as JBoss Enterprise Web Server.
 (JBoss EWS).
 B.t.w. - Red Hat JBoss EWS + Hibernate Support == EWS Pro.

 [WildFly Swarm](http://wildfly-swarm.io) - Allows putting services into a single deployable, but still Java EE conformant jar.
 Perfect for microservices.
+No supported offering from Red Hat at the moment.

 [WildFly Swarm Generator](http://wildfly-swarm.io/generator/) - Like Spring boot - allows specifying the Java (EE) components you need for an application and creates a self-running "fat jar" out of it.